Dodola and Perperuna: Ritual

 South Slavs and non-Slavic peoples alike used to organise the Perperuna/Dodola ritual in times of spring and especially summer droughts, where they worshipped the god/goddess and prayed to him/her for rain (and fertility, later also asked for other field and house blessings).
-The central character of the ceremony of Perperuna was usually a young boy, while of Dodola usually a young girl, both aged between 10–15 years.
+The central character of the ceremony of Perperuna was usually a young boy, while of Dodola usually a young girl, both aged between 10 and 15 years.
 Purity was important, and sometimes they were orphans.
 Initially, they were naked, but by the 19th and 20th centuries, the wore a skirt and dress made of fresh green knitted vines, leaves and flowers of Sambucus nigra, Sambucus ebulus, Clematis flammula, Clematis vitalba, fern, small branches of Tilia, Oak and other deciduous shrubs and vines.
 The greenery initially covered all the body, so that the central figure was almost unrecognizable, but like the necessity of direct skin contact with greenery, it also decreased and became very simple in the modern period.
 They whirled and were followed by a small procession of children who walked and danced with them around the same village and fields, sometimes carrying oak or beech branches.
 They sang the ritual prayer and stopped at every house yard together, where the hosts would sprinkle water on chosen boy/girl, who would shake and thus sprinkle everyone and everything around it (example of "analogical magic").
 The hosts also gifted treats (bread, eggs, cheese, sausages etc., in a later period also money) to the children, who shared and consumed them.
 Sometimes, even hosts would drink wine, seemingly as a sacrifice in Perun's honor.
 The chosen boy/girl was called by one of the name variants of the ritual itself, however in Istria was also known as Prporuš and in Dalmatia-Boka Kotorska as Prpac/Prpats and both regions his companions as Prporuše, while at Pirot and Nišava District in Southern Serbia near Bulgarian border were called as dodolće and preperuđe, and as in Macedonia both names appear in the same song.

 Peperuda performed by Romani in Dobruja, Bulgaria, 1950s.

 Recreation of Perperuna custom at Etar Architectural-Ethnographic Complex in Bulgaria, 2012 (video).

 By the 20th century once common rituals almost vanished in the Balkans, although rare examples of practice can be traced until 1950-1980s and remained in folk memory.
 In some local places, like in Albania, can be observed as rare events even in the 21st century.